swingmx/swingmusic/README.md

 ### Make listening to your local music fun again.

-`Swing` is a music player for local audio files that is built with both visual coolness and functionality in mind.
+`Swing` is a music player for local audio files built with both visual coolness and functionality in mind.
 Just run the app and enjoy your music library in a web browser.

 > Note: This project is in the early stages of development.
 Many features are missing but will be added with time.

-#### 🎉🎉 Checkout the app screenshots in [this excalidraw canvas](https://excalidraw.com/#json=b52G7e9g-dYhMmcyQy9El,pMWhoENuMZgC6mPgyMmU-g) 🎉🎉.

 ### Setup